 Why do dogs eat grass?
 Holistic Vet Nick Thompson Explains

-So why do dogs eat grass?
-It's a question that every pet owner has probably wondered to themselves at some point.
+A question that pretty much every dog owner has probably wondered to themselves at some time or another is 'Why do dogs eat grass?'
 Well, the easiest answer to this is that they always have, and they always will.

-However, it’s only really a problem if they do it to excess, to ‘graze’ like sheep, as some of my owners describe it.
+However, it’s only really a problem if dogs do it to excess, to ‘graze’ like sheep, as some of my owners describe it.

 Why dogs eat excessive grass is a good question to which there are few concrete answers.
 My observations would be that dogs who graze almost always have some digestive issues and likely discomfort; I use it as a sign that I need to fix their diet or their gut or both.